A Sleepless Winter

 She couldn’t bear it, couldn’t trust him, and couldn’t rest in the apartment below his; not anymore, not if she might miss something by succumbing to sleep.

-It wasn’t just Seth causing it, either: In October’s aftermath, Kohao was careening towards God-knows-what-end; more volatile than ever, frequently coked-out, and prone to the pendulum swings between love and hate that she’d come to expect from him.
+It wasn’t just Seth causing it, either: In October’s aftermath, Kato was careening towards God-knows-what-end; more volatile than ever, frequently coked-out, and prone to the pendulum swings between love and hate that she’d come to expect from him.
 He’d been on the hate side that evening and screaming at her for either loving him or not loving him, she couldn’t quite tell which, and she’d gotten sucked into yelling back even though she knew she should just hunker down and let him come around:

 “I never fucking asked to be saved, Athena!”
-Kohao ended up yelling, after she foolishly threw down 2011 as an example of her love for him; “You and Seth just decided you had something to prove, no one would have known if you’d just kept your mouth shut, you could have just let me—”
+Kato ended up yelling, after she foolishly threw down 2011 as an example of her love for him; “You and Seth just decided you had something to prove, no one would have known if you’d just kept your mouth shut, you could have just let me—”

 “KILL PEOPLE?”
 Athena interrupted, “We could have just let you KILL PEOPLE?”